oscarpolanco/node_react_fullstack/sections_text/README.md

 const User = mongoose.model("users");
 ```

 We `require` the `mongoose` module then we use the `model` function with the name of the `collection`(in this example `users`) to pull/fetch from `mongo` that specific `collection`.
-Previously we unse the `model` function to load the `schema` to a `collection` sending 2 parameters so to pull/fetch something like this we use the same function with just one argument.
+Previously we use the `model` function to load the `schema` to a `collection` sending 2 parameters so to pull/fetch something like this we use the same function with just one argument.

-- Then we need to create a instance of the `model class` to create a record.
+- Then we need to create an instance of the `model class` to create a record.

 ```js
 new User({